 Every vagabond has their own opinion of what to pack in their backpack.
 For me, my backpacking packing list centers around 2 guiding principles: less is more, and quality over quantity!
 Aside from the bare essentials, the following items have been by far the most useful to me on my travels.

-For reference, I have the Kelty Redwing 50L Medium backpack (actually 49L, the Large is 52L) and I absolutely love it.
+For reference, I (still!) have the Kelty Redwing 50L backpack and I absolutely love it.
 All of these items fit comfortably along with 1 week’s worth of clothes.
 The bag top and side loads as well, making it very simple to fit everything inside.
+I have used this backpack for 6 years and it has almost no wear and tear whatsoever!

 Backpacking Packing List for the Avid Vagabond